hashicorp/terraform/website/source/docs/providers/azurerm/r/eventhub_namespace.html.markdown

     new resource to be created.

 * `resource_group_name` - (Required) The name of the resource group in which to create the namespace.
+Changing this forces a new resource to be created.

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.

 * `sku` - (Required) Defines which tier to use.
-Options are basic or standard.
+Options are Basic or Standard.

-* `capacity` - (Optional) Specifies the capacity of a premium namespace.
+* `capacity` - (Optional) Specifies the capacity of a Standard namespace.
 Can be 1, 2 or 4

 * `tags` - (Optional) A mapping of tags to assign to the resource.